How To Calm a Dog During a Storm [Easing Your Dog's Fears]

 • Soft Chews

 But how do you feed your dog CBD?
-Easy!
-We suggest starting with a smaller serving to see how well they tolerate their CBD.
+It's easy!
+We suggest starting with a smaller serving to see how well your dog tolerates CBD.
 You can always gradually increase this amount depending on your dog's weight.
 Visit our guide to learn more about administering your dog the "right" amount of CBD.

 Unsure if CBD is right for your furry friend?
 Give your vet a call for professional advice!
 They'll be able to help you determine if CBD is right for your pet.